Timeline of the Yemeni revolution (January – 2 June 2011): 5 March

-Tens of thousands continued with protests in several cities across Yemen, including Sana'a, Aden, Taiz and Hadramawt.
-Al Jazeera reported that the government had suspended classes at the universities in Sana'a and Aden.
+Tens of thousands continued with protests in several cities across Yemen, including Sanaa, Aden, Taiz and Hadramawt.
+Al Jazeera reported that the government had suspended classes at the universities in Sanaa and Aden.

 Hashid Abdullah al-Ahmar, Deputy Minister for Youth and Sports, resigned in protest against the violence used against demonstrators.
 Several members of Yemen's ruling party, including members of parliament and some ministers have resigned, bringing the number of resigned ruling party MPs to thirteen.
 They include Ali Al-Imrani, an MP from al-Baida province, and Fathi Tawfiq Abdulrahim, head of the finance committee of parliament, Sam Yahya Al-Ahmar, the deputy culture minister, whose brother Hussein left the party a week earlier, Hashid Abdullah al-Ahmar, the deputy minister for youth and sports as well as Nabil Al-Khameri, a businessman.

 8 March

 On 8 March, army troops joined protesters.
 About one million people also staged a protest in southern Yemen, as forces loyal to Saleh's government have killed a boy and injured several others.
 There were also protests in several prisons that led to at least one death.

-Army troops also stormed Sana'a University's campus resulting in ninety-eight injuries.
+Army troops also stormed Sanaa University's campus resulting in ninety-eight injuries.
 The doctors who treated protesters claimed that what had initially been assumed to be tear gas, used by the military to disperse the protesters, might actually have been nerve gas.